rkbalgi/libxxd/README.md

 # libxxd
-A library to extend functionality provided by the original project (see below)., Some work to be done yet ...
+A library to extend functionality provided by the original project (see below - doc from the original project).

 ### Typical Usage
 ```go